dune-official/maze-finder/README.md

 # maze-finder
-## My very own algorithm specified on 2D mazes
+## My very own algorithm specified on solving 2D mazes

 Okay, consider this: you are held at gunpoint and need to find the shortest path of a 2d maze.
 Well, worry no more, because I got you.